-Hydro One Remote Communities Inc. ("Remotes") is an integrated generation and distribution company serving 3,650 customers in 21 offgrid communities.
-These communities are isolated and scattered across northern Ontario.
+Hydro One Remote Communities Inc. (Remotes) is an integrated generation and distribution company serving 3,669 customers in 21 offgrid communities.
+In December 2018, Remotes began servicing approximately 425 customers in the community of Pikangikum, Remotes' first community connected to the Province's electricity grid.
+The communities served by Remotes are isolated and scattered across northern Ontario.
 As compared to other Ontario distributors, Remotes has unique financial, operational and geographical attributes.

-Remotes is 100% debt financed and conducts its operations under a cost recovery model to achieve a breakeven result of operations.
-Any surplus or deficiency in revenues is added to or drawn from the Rural or Remote Rate Protection Variance Account for future disposition by the Ontario Energy Board ("OEB").
-Fifteen of the communities are First Nations, which are served under agreements with the federal government.
+Remotes is 100% debt-financed and conducts its operations under a cost-recovery model to achieve a break-even result of operations.
+Any surplus or deficiency in revenues is added to or drawn from the Rural or Remote Rate Protection Variance Account for future disposition by the Ontario Energy Board (OEB).
+Fifteen of the communities are First Nations which are served under agreements with the federal government.
 In these communities, the federal government funds capital associated with load growth.
 Replacement capital, operations, maintenance and administrative costs are funded through Remotes' revenue requirement.

-Due to the lack of grid connection, most of the electricity that Remotes generates is from diesel technology, which is currently the most feasible smaller-scale generation technology for the communities served by Remotes.
-Remotes also operates two small run of the river hydroelectric plants and, at the end of 2017, had 16 customer/community-owned solar installations connected to its distribution systems.
-Fuel is Remotes' single largest cost.
-Fuel costs are inherently volatile, related to changes in commodity price, method of delivery and volumes required to generate electricity.
+Due to the lack of grid connection, most of the electricity that Remotes distributes is produced utilizing diesel combustion engines which is currently the most feasible smaller-scale generation technology for the communities served by Remotes.
+Remotes also operates two small run-of-the-river hydroelectric plants and at the end of 2018 had 16 customer/community-owned solar installations connected to its distribution systems.
+Diesel fuel is Remotes' single largest cost.
+Fuel costs are inherently volatile and related to changes in commodity price, method of delivery and volumes required to generate sufficient electricity to meet customer needs.